A woman writes: “my husband is texting another woman. What do I do?”

 If you don’t confront him it will get worse.
 If you don’t confront him you are hurting his own spiritual life.
 He needs to feel the consequences of his actions; that’s the only way that he will have the motivation to do the right thing.

 Many men (and many women) are living in this fairytale that they can have their cake and eat it, too.
 The more they go down that path–by pursuing a relationship with another woman–the more they damage themselves as people and hurt all those around them.
 He must be made to choose, which means that you need to be willing to accept the fact that he may not choose you.
-(The best book on this that I have found is Love Must Be Tough).
+As I explained in my book 9 Thoughts That Can Change Your Marriage, it’s all about choosing to live in truth, because if you just try to “keep the peace”, then you’re actually continuing to live in a lie.
+And ultimately, that’s bad for everyone.

 A few practical things: If you have caught him texting, take a picture of it.
 If you caught him on Facebook, take a screen shot.
 It is best to have proof so that he can’t argue or tell you that you’re crazy.
 If you found him using porn, take a screen shot of the computer’s internet history, just so that he can’t deny it.
 Then, instead of debating whether he actually did it, you can move on to dealing with the consequences of it.